rust-lang/rfcs/active/0000-allocator.md

 }
 ```

-TODO: Reap support?
-[ReCustomMalloc]  More generally, how do
-extensions to the allocator API work?
-Do they need to come in
-pairs, i.e. where you use a trait-extension of RawAlloc, and then
-    make another struct like `Alloc` that exposes the new method?
-But really, that seems like a non-starter to me.
-(Using a wrapper struct that hides the underlying RawAlloc may
-itself also be a non-starter; maybe better to add the mixed-in
-methods via an adapter trait.

 TODO: spell out more of GC integration?
 E.g.: can the GC use the
 given RawAlloc to manage some of its own meta-data?
 (How could that